vanvalenlab/intro-to-deepcell/data_annotation/DeepCell_Label_interactive_demo.md

 Label 27 in frame 9 appears in two locations.
 Select label 27 and compare frame 8 to frame 9 to see that one region of label 27 should be modified to be a different value.
 Use the label flooding action to fix the duplicate label 27.
 (Note: if you flood the wrong part of the label, you can undo the action and try again, or you can use the swap action to get the labels in frame 9 to match up with frames 8 and 10.)

 ### Replace one label with another

+Select the label you want to keep, then select the label you want to replace, then press "R" to replace the second label with the first.
+A prompt will appear in __state__ to confirm; we can:
+ - press "S" to replace the labels in the same frame
+ - press spacebar to replace one label with the other across all frames, or
+- press "Esc" to abort.
+Use the single-frame option for fixing split errors and the all-frames option for merging lineages.

 "Split" labels are a common type of annotation mistake seen in both computationally and manually generated label files.
 In this type of mistake, one object is annotated with two different labels.
 These two labels can easily be merged into one with the replace action.
 "Replace" can also be used to link two sequences of labels that belong to the same object across timelapse or 3D images.

-To replace one label with another, first select the label you want to keep, then select the label you want to replace.
-For this action, the order of selection matters, but the location in the label you click on does not.
-Press "r" to trigger the replace action.
-A message will appear in "state" asking you to confirm the replacement; you can either replace the labels in the same frame (press "s" to choose this option), or replace one label with the other across all frames (press spacebar to confirm this option).
-Use the single-frame option for fixing split errors and the all-frames option for merging lineages.

 #### Suggested label to replace
 ![DeepCell Label demo labels for suggested single-frame replace action](https://figure-eight-deepcell.s3.us-east-2.amazonaws.com/instructions_and_examples/janelia_demo/resized_suggested_replace.png)